-- a Variant Bid can only be submitted if accompanied by a compliant Bid: - a Variant Bid must meet the specified Essential Minimum Requirements; - a Variant Bid must be financed/underwritten to the same extent as a Compliant Bid; - a Variant Bid must clearly identify each element of the Bid which differs from the Compliant Bid and state the value for money to the Municipality associated with such variations; and - a Variant Bid must be clearly separable from the Compliant Bid and other Variant Bids.
+- a Variant Bid can only be submitted if accompanied by a compliant Bid; - Variant Bids must meet the specified Essential Minimum Requirements; - a variant Bid must be financed/underwritten to the same extent as a Compliant Bid; - a Variant Bid must clearly identify each element of the Bid which differs from the Compliant Bid and state the value for money to the Municipality associated with such variation; and - a Variant Bid must be clearly separable from the Compliant Bid and other Variant Bids.
 Indistinguishable Bids will not be considered by the Municipality.